Arcanesaadman15/pwa-test-3/LEMONSQUEEZY_QUICK_TEST.md

-# 🧪 LemonSqueezy Quick Test Guide
+# 🧪 LemonSqueezy Production Test Guide

-Your payment integration should now work!
+Your payment integration is now live with real payments!
 Here's how to test it:

 ## 🔍 Step 1: Test Configuration